-I read in a book* lately, that habits are like the lattice that our lives crawl up.
+I was recently reading the book The Common Rule, by Justin Early, where he describes habits as the lattice that our lives crawl up.
 They provide direction.
-It went on to say that we develop habits whether we consciously decide to or not.
-And often, the ones that happen naturally are developed out of our sinful natures, and therefore not great habits.
+He also states that we develop habits whether we consciously decide to or not.
+And often, the ones that happen subconsciously are developed out of our sinful natures, and therefore not great habits.
 Good habits, on the other hand, require a little more work, but go a long way in promoting our own personal growth.

-This particular habit is a relatively new one that I picked up from the recovery world.
+Daily inventory is a relatively new habit that I picked up from the recovery world.
 Anyone who is familiar with Celebrate Recovery, AA, or NA, will be familiar with this practice.
-It’s called daily inventory.
 An inventory is just like what it sounds.
 Except instead of gallons of milk, we inventory the behaviors and thoughts in our own lives.

 In the 12 step recovery process, there are two kinds of inventory.
 The first is found in step four, where a ‘searching and fearless moral inventory’ is made.
 It’s meant to be done one time.
 This is a list of all the things you’ve done right and wrong throughout your life, along with the right and wrong done to you.
 It makes you have to deal with your past so that you can focus on a better future.

 ‘But I’m not an addict, I don’t need AA habits.’.
 Hang with me.
-Your sin is not greater or worse than an addict’s.
-And if we really get down to it, all human beings are addicted to some kind of sin.
+If we really get down to it, all human beings are addicted to some kind of sin.
 Therefore you might just find some use in this tool.

-So I write through four categories.
+I work through four categories.
 They are Gratitude, Progress, Next Times, and Prayer.
 Let’s break those down.

 This one is pretty obvious.
 Make a list of what you are grateful for from today.
 Be specific, but also don’t feel like you have to have something eloquent or grand to be thankful for.
 I flipped back through the last few weeks, and I have a few spiritual biggies, but I also wrote down that I was grateful for hoodies, my favorite coffee cup, the icemaker, and nap time.
 It’s important to thank God for the big and the little, and cultivate an attitude of thankfulness even in the mundane.